rossfrank/Dynasty-Constitution/README.md

 ## __Section I - League Governance__ ##

 ### Commissioner Powers ###
 - The commissioner has the ability to (in appropriate situations) edit lineups (either current or past), add/drop players, push/undo trades, and edit game scores.
-Additionally the commissioner can pause/resume the draft and set/remove draft picks for teams.
+Additionally, the commissioner can pause/resume the draft and set/remove draft picks for teams.
-- The commissioner will enforce the good faith rule as a catch all rule to maintain the integrity of the league
+- The commissioner will enforce the good faith rule as a catch-all rule to maintain the integrity of the league

 ### Dispute Arbitration ###
 - The commissioner is the final authority on all league matters, excluding disputes with a clear conflict of interest.
-In situations where a league vote is put forth and the outcome is a tie the commissioner will always have the tie-breaking vote.
-When an issue arises where a clear conflict of interest is apparent the matter will be put to a league vote (the vote will exclude anyone with a conflict of interest).
+In situations where a league vote is put forth and the outcome is a tie, the commissioner will always have the tie-breaking vote.
+When an issue arises with a clear conflict of interest, the matter will be put to a league vote (the vote will exclude anyone with a conflict of interest).

 ### Rule Changes ###
 - In order to change an existing rule, add a new rule, or change a scoring setting, a vote must be called and receive seven votes.
-- Voting for rule changes can only happen at the Winter meeting or the Draft.
+- Voting for rule changes can only happen at the Winter or Draft meetings.
 - The commissioner reserves the right to update any rules during the season as problems arise that will only apply until the next meeting
-    - The commissioner will look to the league for advice on temporary rule change during the season but has final say
+- The commissioner will look to the league for advice on temporary rule changes during the season but has final discretion

 ### Constitution Maintenance ###
-- The constitution will be maintained in this repository by Matt, Ross, and Thomas.
+- Matt, Ross, and Thomas will maintain the constitution in this repository.
 - All pull requests require approval by another member of the maintenance group.

 ### Collusion ###
 **Collusion will not be tolerated.
-A trade will be vetoed if there is evident collusion**
+A trade will be vetoed if there is evident collusion, and guilty parties will be reprimanded.**

 ### Good Faith ###
-- All league members agree to participate in the league in good faith, this includes but is not limited to
+- All league members agree to participate in the league in good faith; this includes but is not limited to
     - Setting Lineups
     - Trades
     - Waiver pickups